ci-reporter/ci_reporter_cucumber/README.md

 ## Usage

-Require the reporter in your Rakefile, and ensure that `ci:setup:cucumber` is a dependency of your RSpec task:
+Require the reporter in your Rakefile, and ensure that `ci:setup:cucumber` is a dependency of your Cucumber task:

 ```ruby
 require 'ci/reporter/rake/cucumber'